dmlc/parameter_server/docker/README.md

 ## Bring up a docker swarm cluster

-Parameter Server Cloud can run on both mac and linux system.
-This example shows how to run on **mac**.
 Before the next steps please check again your computer **has docker installed and started**.
 You can check it by running.
 ```bash
 docker version
 ```